-As the LRMER is currently most commonly used for assessing emissions associated with changes in end-use load, the published values are reported as kilograms or grams of emissions per MWh of end-use load.
-This is achieved by taking the hourly value from Step 5 and inflated it based on the marginal distribution loss rate.
-If a user wishes to apply the LRMER to a change in load or generation at the busbar level, they can unwind the distribution loss impact as described in Section 5.1.
+As the LRMER is currently most commonly used for assessing emissions associated with changes in end-use load, the published values are reported as kilograms or grams of emissions per megawatt-hour of end-use load.
+This is achieved by taking the hourly value from Step 4 and inflating it based on the average distribution loss rate.
+If a user wishes to apply the LRMER to a change in load or generation at the busbar level, they can unwind the distribution loss impact as described in section 5.1.